jimshowalter/architecture-enforcer/README.md

 ## Getting Started ##

-1. Download the pf-CDA zip from http://www.dependency-analyzer.org, and unpack it into some temp directory.
-The pf-CDA tool is free to use in binary form (the source is not available).
-In case the developer changes the licensing or takes down his site, the latest free version is checked into this github.

 1. Create a war file for your project.
 This is necessary even if your project isn't deployed as a war, because pf-CDA requires a war (or at least works best when pointed at a war).

-1. Run pf-CDA on your project's war file:

-	1. cd to the directory into which you unpacked the zip.
-	1. Run ./cda.sh or ./cda.bat, depending on your command line and/or OS.
-	1. Select File -> New workset...
-	1. On the Classpath tab, click Add, navigate to the war for your project, select it, and click OK.
-	1. On the General tab, give the workset a name, check "Reload this workset automatically at next start", and click Save.
-	1. When pf-CDA finishes analyzing your project, right-click on the analysis, select Export Model -> XML/ODEM File, give the ODEM file a name, and click Save.
-	1. Shut down pf-CDA.

 1. Sync and build this project.